paulbogdy/EPFL/EE-556(Mathematics-Of-Data)/README.md

     * **IMPORTANT:** The ML Estimator converges to the optimal parameter from the Parameter Space
     * However it is not always the best
 * M-Estimator: $`x_{M}^\star \in \arg \min{F(x)}`$
+    * Minimization type estimator (As minimization problems)
+* Exam question: With a distribution and a linear function define the estimator

 ### Probability (Supplementary)